TEJMaster/Restify_P3/README.md

 1. Run `startup.sh` to create a new virtual environment for the project and install all required packages.
 2. Run `run.sh` to start both the frontend and backend servers.
+3. Run `terminate.sh` to terminate the frontend and backend servers.
+4. Run `cleanup.sh` to clear the database and all migration files.